 The current economic conditions are causing law firms and their clients to re-evaluate and re-assess every cost associated with litigation.
 If your case requires you to depose or interview someone in another state, or even another country, consider taking the deposition or attending the meeting via videoconference.
 In most cases, the cost difference between sending your team to attend a deposition or meeting in person and the cost of a videoconference makes the choice obvious.

 We have experienced videoconference coordinators that will make all the arrangements for your videoconferences throughout the United States and abroad.
 Our sites include an attentive 24/7 support staff for all your needs throughout the videoconference.
-We provide you with full, split, or dual screens, along with streaming audio and video.
+We provide you with full, split, or dual screens, along with streaming audio, video, and text.
 We can also record your meeting or deposition with playback capabilities.

-Videoconferencing is a great way to hold your meetings amongst various offices, conducting training seminars, or even interviewing prospective employees.
+Videoconferencing is a great way to hold meetings amongst various offices, conduct training seminars, or even interview prospective employees.
 Before you book your next flight, contact us for a complimentary comparison between the costs of traveling to the deposition or meeting versus attending by videoconference.

 The pros to a traditional videoconference

 - Traditional videoconferencing provides excellent picture and audio quality.
 With equipment built for a singular purpose, you can always expect the videoconference to be picture-perfect.